codeandtheory/ystepper-ios/README.md

 )
 ```

-The standard initializer lets you specify the appearance, optional minimum and maximum value, step value and current value, although it provides sensible defaults for all of these.
+The standard initializer lets you specify the appearance, minimum, maximum value, step value and current value, although it provides sensible defaults for all of these.

-`YStepper` has an additional initializer:
+`StepperControl` has an additional initializer:

 ```swift
 init?(coder: NSCoder)